 Florence Regional Arts Alliance

-This casual storefront supports Florence's local art community.
+This casual arts storefront supports Florence's local art community.
 The Florence Regional Arts Alliance showcases both local artists and local authors and you'll get the best in-depth scoop on the art scene here.
 Their book selection includes fiction and local history.
 If you are looking for local authors, this is the place to find some really excellent and relevant books to read.
 Additionally, you can pick up resale art supplies and products and enroll in art and writing workshops.

 The Florence Regional Arts Alliance (FRAA) also hosts annual arts festivals often involving wine, jazz or other art partners.